Gabby Barrett

-Gabby Barrett Foehner (born March 5, 2000) is an American country music singer.
-She finished third on the 16th season of American Idol.
-Her debut single "I Hope" was the first top 10 Hot Country Songs debut by an unaccompanied woman since October 2017.
-It became a top three hit on the Billboard Hot 100 and has been certified 7× Platinum by the RIAA.
+Gabby Bernadette Barrett (born March 5, 2000) is an American country music singer and actress.
+She finished third on the sixteenth season of American Idol.
+Her debut single "I Hope" was the first top 10 Hot Country Songs debut by an unaccompanied woman singer since October 2017.
+It became a top three hit on the Billboard Hot 100 and has been certified 8× platinum by the RIAA.
 Her debut album Goldmine was released on June 19, 2020.
 Country Now called Barrett "country music's next female superstar".
-Awarded 1 iHeartRadio Music Awards along with the accomplishment of reaching 1 Billion Total Audience Spins for "I Hope" with Charlie Puth.

 Early life

 Barrett is one of eight children born to Blaise and Pam Barrett.
-She attended Serra Catholic High School in McKeesport, Pennsylvania, but transferred to Pennsylvania Cyber Charter School.
+She attended Serra Catholic High School in McKeesport, Pennsylvania southeast of Pittsburgh but transferred to being an online student at Pennsylvania Cyber Charter School.

-She started singing at nine and doing shows at eleven.
+She began singing at nine and doing shows at eleven.
 In 2014, she won the Kean Quest Talent Search.
-At 14, her father encouraged her to sing in an all-black choir, which prompted her to join the Lamb of God Christian Ministries in Homestead, Pennsylvania.
+At 14, her father encouraged her to sing in an all-black choir, which prompted her to join the Lamb of God Christian Ministries group in Homestead, Pennsylvania close to McKeesport.

 Career

 2017–2018: American Idol, post-Idol

-Barrett auditioned for the 16th season of American Idol in Nashville, Tennessee.
-She progressed through to the Finale before being voted off.
+Barrett auditioned for the sixteenth season of American Idol in Nashville, Tennessee.
+She advanced to the final before being voted off.

-After Barrett appeared on American Idol, she collaborated with songwriter and producer Allen Foster to write three songs on her extended play The Fireflies: "Fireflies", "Your Name On It", and "Missin' Love".